charlie-world/java-kafka-to-mysql/README.md

 consumer.bootstrap_servers=localhost:9092
 consumer.topics=test

-interval_time=1
+interval.min=1         // interval time is 1 minutes

-maxThreadPoolSize=10   // not required
+maxThreadPoolSize=10   // This value is not always required
 ```